BenjaminKobjolke/audio-parts-trimmer/README.md

 *   **Output Filename:** Specifies the name of the output file.
 *   **Segment Length:** Specifies the length of each audio segment to be included in the output (in seconds).
 *   **Random or Alphabetical Sorting:** Allows sorting of input files randomly or alphabetically.
+*   Supports loading a mix of MP3 and OGG files

 ## How to Run